 Funding helps support student travel to externship opportunities.

-Replacing 8-year-old technology in the presentation room and conference room, and purchasing iPads to check students in to programs, workshops and services offered by the Cohen Career Center.
+Replacing 8-year-old technology in the presentation room and conference room, and purchasing iPads to check students in to programs, workshops and services offered by the Office of Career Development & Professional Engagement.

 Connects students who have limited financial resources with local retailers in Williamsburg to provide a discount on professional attire.
 The goal is for the career-ready student to have no out-of pocket expense or worry about reimbursement.

 Wine, Dine, How to Act Fine Etiquette Dinner

 Etiquette dinner in which students are instructed on the art of dining during an interview.